0xRokib/Learn-Object-Oriented-Programming/Chapter2/Lesson2/README.md

 ## Real-World Example: Vehicle Management System

-Let's apply these concepts to a real-world scenario where we manage a fleet of vehicles.
+Let’s apply these concepts to a real-world scenario where we manage a fleet of vehicles.
 Each vehicle type shares common properties (e.g., `make`, `model`, `year`) but has unique features.

 ### Base Class: `Vehicle`